 This does to makeup in pores what I did to my dirty roommate (hint: it kicks ‘em out).
 Face Halo is the glass skin, environmentally-responsible cleansing hack we’ve always needed.

 Update April 24th, 2019: I now use the Face Halo Pro in black for makeup removal, and the original white for skincare.
 Fellow OCD, face-washing lovers beware: nothing is more gratifying than witnessing the leftover makeup and dirt whisked away onto a clean, white Face Halo, like a better cotton pad.

 In my world, cleanliness is akin to godliness.
-If I am going to write about any cosmetic as mundane as remover— particularly one that has made it into my professional kit— it has to be worth your time and mine.
-I mean, becuz lyyyk, it’s makeup remover.
-How innovative can removing get.
+If I am going to write about anything as mundane as a cleanser— particularly one that has made it into my professional kit— it has to be worth your time and mine.
+I mean, becuz lyyyk, it’s makeup remover, how innovative can it get…

-I love Face Halo so much, I begin appointments and jobs with a cleanse and a Face Halo.
+I love Face Halo so much, I begin most appointments and jobs with a cleanse and a Face Halo.
 My flannel stacks are all but dwindling, as are the need for wipes, and I am finding that that old way of life is slowly being retired.

 WHERE TO BUY